JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 Runtime Monitoring
 ===

 Runtime Monitoring is an easy way for you to monitor the state of your C# classes and objects during runtime.
-Just add the 'Monitor' attribute to a field, property or event and get its value or state displayed automatically in a customizable and extendable UI.
+Just add the 'Monitor' attribute to a field, property, event or method and get its value or state displayed automatically in a customizable and extendable UI.

 &nbsp;